 Religious practitioners in Washington are growing increasingly frustrated with the Governor, as residents are allowed to go to parks and stores so long as they adhere to social distancing norms, while doing the same for prayer in church, synagogue and mosque parking lots is forbidden and only drive in services are permitted.

-In light of the fraud revelations, officials acknowledged that additional delays in benefit payments to legitimate claimants are likely as the ESD subjects all claims to more scrutiny.
+In light of the fraud revelations, officials acknowledged that there will be additional delays in unemployment payments as the ESD takes more time to verify all claims.